Abudefduf bengalensis

 Abudefduf bengalensis, known as the Bengal sergeant or the narrow-banded sergeant major, is a species of damselfish in the family Pomacentridae.
-It is a marine species native to the tropical Indo-Pacific, where it ranges from the eastern Indian Ocean to Australia and Japan in the Pacific Ocean, and it is not known to occur in the Red Sea.
-Adults of the species are typically found in coral reef and lagoon environments at a depth of 1 to 6 m, where they typically occur singly or in small groups.
+It is a marine species native to the tropical Indo-Pacific, where it ranges from the eastern Indian Ocean to Australia and Japan in the Pacific Ocean.
+Despite its wide range in the Indian Ocean, the Bengal sergeant is not known to occur in the Red Sea.
+Adults of this species are typically found in coral reef and lagoon environments at a depth of 1 to 6 m, where they typically occur singly or in small groups.

 Bengal sergeants feed primarily on algae, gastropods, and crabs.
-The species is known to be highly territorial, and distinct pairs between individuals are formed during breeding.
-It is known to be oviparous, with males guarding and aerating eggs.
+The species is known to be highly territorial, and distinct pairs of individuals are formed during breeding.
+It is also oviparous, with males guarding and aerating eggs.
 The species reaches 17 cm in total length.